 To attach the lights to the tree forms, I used Command strips Mini Hooks.

-I decided to use the Command Mini Hooks instead of staples because one, I could remove and reuse the string lights if I wanted to, and second, I thought that staples may split the thin wood sticks.
+I decided to use the Command Mini Hooks instead of staples.
+I can remove and reuse the string lights if I wanted to and I thought that staples may split the thin wood sticks.
 The mini hooks were so much easier to use either way.

 I attached the mini hooks wherever I needed them on the back of the forms to hide the ends of the string lights, hold the lights in place, and to connect the two string lights together.